mitranim/xhttp/readme.md

 JavaScript forces callbacks for asynchonous actions.
 This alone is bad enough.
 _Multiple_ callbacks for one action borders on masochism.
-It causes people to invent "finally"-style callbacks just to hack around the fact they have branched prematurely.
+It causes people to invent "finally"-style callbacks just to hack around the fact they have branched prematurely. `xhttp` uses a single callback.
 One continuation is better than many; it's never too late to branch!

-It's common to spread request results over multiple arguments (body, xhr etc.).
+Other libraries spread request results over multiple arguments (body, xhr etc.).
-In contrast, bundling it all into a single value (see [Result](#result)) is convenient for further API adaptations.
+`xhttp` bundles it all into a single value (see [Result](#result)), which is convenient for further API adaptations.
 Adding a [Promise-based](#promises) or generator-based API becomes trivial.

-Many libraries make another big mistake: losing a reference to the underlying `XMLHttpRequest` object, masking it behind callbacks or a promise.
+Many libraries make another big mistake: losing a reference to the underlying `XMLHttpRequest` object, masking it behind callbacks or a promise. `xhttp` keeps you in control by never masking the xhr object.

 Finally, `xhttp` respects your laziness.
-It prepares an xhr object and lets _you_ "pull the trigger" to start the request.
+It prepares an xhr object, adding a single, convenient method that start the request.
+But it lets _you_ "pull the trigger".
 Convenient for building advanced network utilities with queueing, deduplication etc.

 ### Why not `fetch`?